Corporate Governance

 I. Annual Performance Evaluation

-2. After distribution of the self-evaluation materials to directors, the Corporate Governance and Responsibility Committee will receive comments from all directors and report to the Board, which report will identify areas for improvement in the performance of the Board and its committees.
+2. After the distribution of the self-evaluation materials to directors, the Corporate Governance and Responsibility Committee will receive comments from all directors and report to the Board, which report will identify areas for improvement in the performance of the Board and its committees.

 J. Review and Modification of Corporate Governance Guidelines

-The Corporate Governance and Responsibility Committee will review these guidelines annually (and more often if necessary), and will report to the Board any recommendations that it may have regarding modification of these guidelines.
+The Corporate Governance and Responsibility Committee will review these guidelines annually (and more often if necessary) and will report to the Board any recommendations that it may have regarding modification of these guidelines.